Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Introduction

 However, latent-based generative inpainting models still face some challenges, which make the inpainted results less faithful to the original image.
 In particular:

 \IEEEpubidadjcol (1) \textit{Unwanted object insertion}: The model sometimes generates random, irrelevant elements in the masked regions (see the first and fourth rows of Fig.~\ref{fig:object_removal}).
-This problem comes from the random masking strategy used during training.
-In some training cases, entire foreground objects are masked out, and the model is forced to fill them back in.
-As a result, the model often hallucinates objects that don't fit the surrounding context.
+We attribute this issue to three factors.
+First, random masking with global captions teaches the model to reconstruct masked objects even when they are not mentioned.
+Second, residual cues in the visible region, such as shadows or nearby objects, can trigger object regeneration.
+Third, attention-based generators may rely too much on their learned image prior instead of user or context guidance.
 While carefully adjusting prompts can reduce this issue, the best choice of prompt depends on the specific image, making this solution impractical in real-world applications.

 (2) \textit{Color inconsistency}: This issue, though less studied in academia but critical in practice, leads to noticeable differences in color between the inpainted and original regions.
 These include mismatches in brightness, saturation, luminance, and hue, causing smear-like artifacts, as shown in the second and last rows of Fig.~\ref{fig:object_removal}.
 The root cause is a mismatch between the pixel distributions of the filled regions and the original image, due to limitations in the latent generative model and VAE (see Fig.~\ref{fig:color-shift}).
 For image generation, this problem is less severe because the whole image is generated and the color shift remains consistent across generated pixels.
 However, for inpainting, the inconsistency is significant since the unmasked regions have ground-truth pixels.
-Replacing these ground-truth regions in the generated image makes the mismatch more obvious and reduces image fidelity.

 To reduce object hallucination and improve color consistency in image inpainting, we introduce the ASUKA (Aligned Stable inpainting with UnKnown Areas prior) framework, improving latent inpainting models by combining regression-based reconstruction with distribution-aligned generation.
 Specifically, we refine the generation and decoding stages to limit object hallucination and enhance color consistency.
 (1) \emph{To mitigate object hallucination}, we use the Masked Auto-Encoder (MAE)~\cite{he2022masked} as a prior to replace the text condition to guide and stabilize the generation process.
 As shown in Fig.~\ref{fig:object_removal}, MAE produces stable but slightly blurred outputs, whereas generative models can create unrealistic content despite their strong generation ability.
 By combining the MAE prior with latent generative models, we reduce object hallucination while maintaining performance.
 (2) \emph{To handle color mismatches} between masked and unmasked regions, we redesign the VAE decoder to act as a local harmonization module conditioned on the visible pixels. \uline{Notably, our decoder can serve as a plug-and-play component to enhance general inpainting models, including text-guided inpainting.}